0atman/trebetherick.org/content/trebetherick-snapshot.md

 # DAYMER BAY GARAGE and WORKSHOPS

 - The Daymer Bay Garage, was located at the junction of Worthy Hill and Daymer Lane, was operated by Norman Cleave, a motor car enthusiast and the father of Leadville Cleave and grandfather of Jon Cleave, from Port Isaac.
 The garage included workshops, garages, and a petrol pump.
-Norman also managed the Clock Garage at Rock.
+Norman also managed the Clock Garage at Rock and generously donated some land behind so that a social club could be built in 1946 for the locals and in particular the men coming back from WW2.
+Now called the Rock and District Sports Club.

 <img width="80%" src="/Norman Cleave.jpg" alt="Mr and Mrs Norman Cleave">